 The exam 2 is attached in the resource section.

 The solutions to exam 2 are attached in the resource section.

 Hello everyone!
-My name is Trevor and I am a mathematics enthusiast that wants to help you get better at mathematics.
-I have been creating videos of mathematics for over a year now and have helped hundreds of individuals around the world.
+My name is Trevor and I am a mathematical linguist that wants to help you get better at mathematics.
+I have been creating videos of mathematics and linguistics for over three years now and have helped thousands of students around the world.

 My main areas of interest are logic and mathematical linguistics, specifically formal grammars and how natural language can be modeled, but I also enjoy abstract algebra and number theory.